lucwl/al-cs-notes/Paper 1/10 - Fundamentals of Databases/Fundamentals of Databases.md

 - **Serialisation**
   Rather than locking a field, requests from other users are placed in a queue.
 Once the first user has finished using the field, the next command in the queue is executed and so on...
 - **Timestamp ordering**
   Each command is assigned a timestamp which marks the point in time at which the field was initiated.
-The commands are issued in order of the
+The commands are carried out in the order of their timestamps.
-- Commitment ordering
+- **Commitment ordering**
+  An algorithm is used to work out the optimal order in which to issue commands on the same field.
+The algorithm takes into account the impact of commands on other parts of the database and attempts to minimise issues from occurring within the database.